Our internet was down for a WHOLE WEEK, and I was so damn efficient it was UNREAL!

 To quote John Mulaney, “And when we went back…holy shit…”

-Whenever my body is in motion its desire it wants to continue moving, and whenever I rest I want to keep resting.
+Whenever my body is in motion, it wants to continue moving.
+Same with resting.
 Is Newton’s first law in effect, or is it the fear of missing out that attracts me to the sparkly, glowing screen?

 I was definitely happier on sabbatical.
 There was no toxic comparison, no sad realization of “what are my friends doing without me?”
 I briefly did go on Instagram twice, but my husband had to be home for some bizarre tech data transfer thing that my reptilian brain doesn’t comprehend.* Even then it was right before I lost consciousness and involved zero political conversations or aggravating opinions.
 Just glorious, filter happy glimpses at the lives of those I love along with all the gemstone accounts I follow–I have a possibly unhealthy obsession with crystals.